openhab/openhab-addons/bundles/org.openhab.automation.pwm/README.md

 ## Control Algorithm

-This module is designed to act fast on duty cycle changes, but at the same time maintains a constant interval and the min/max ON/OFF parameters.
+This module is designed to respond fast to duty cycle changes, but at the same time maintains a constant interval and the min/max ON/OFF parameters.
 For that reason, the module might seem to act peculiarly in rare cases:

 - When the output is ON and the duty cycle is decreased, the output might switch off immediately, if applicable.